 - ALLEY FRONTAGES.
-Active ground-floor uses are not required along delineated alleys. - 4.
+Active ground-floor uses are not required along delineated alleys. - 3.
 MINIMUM INTERIOR HEIGHT.
 Groundfloor retail uses shall have a minimum 14-foot indoor floor-to-ceiling-structure height.
-Residential ground floors shall have a minimum 12-foot floor to floor height. - 5.
+Residential ground floors shall have a minimum 12-foot floor to floor height. - 4.
 ENTRANCES.
-Principal building entrances shall face a public street, public pedestrian pathway, or public open space (such as a landscaped square, plaza or similar space), with doors or windows facing this street, pathway, or open space. - 6.
+Principal building entrances shall face a public street, public pedestrian pathway, or public open space (such as a landscaped square, plaza or similar space), with doors or windows facing this street, pathway, or open space. - 5.
 PROJECTIONS.
 Awnings, canopies, marquees, signs, shading devices, cornices, and lighting may encroach into the setback area above a minimum height of 10 feet from sidewalk grade.
 If these projections are across or project into fire access areas, the minimum height must be 13 feet and 6 inches.

-- 7. OCCUPIED BUILDING AREA.
-Occupied building area may project beyond the ground floor facade into the setback area above 13 feet and 6 inches from grade.
-Occupied building encroachments may extend into the setback area for a maximum of 65% of the length of the building frontage. - 8.
+- 6. OCCUPIED BUILDING AREA.
+Occupied building area may project beyond the ground floor facade into the setback area above 12 feet from grade.
+If these projections are across or project into fire access areas, the minimum height must be 13 feet and 6 inches.
+Occupied building encroachments may extend into the setback area for a maximum of 65% of the length of the building frontage. - 7.
 HIERARCHY OF SPACE.
 New residential development shall establish a clear visual and physical separation between private and public realm spaces by distinguishing between entry types, creating transition areas between public sidewalks and private stoops, and/or utilizing contrasting paving materials.